ifit/ifit-pedaler-server/README.md

 # Usage - web app
 * Run `sudo run.sh` on your pi (if you don't want to run sudo, changing your port in `run.sh` should do it)
-* On your dev machine, point your browser to your Pi's local IP, e.g. `http://192.168.1.22/edit`
+* On your dev machine, point your browser to your Pi's local IP, for example `http://192.168.1.22/edit`
-* Enter in the BCM pin number that your wire is connected to
+* Enter in the BCM pin number that your wire is connected to.
-* Enter in (approximate) RPMs
+* Enter in (approximate) RPMs.
+The app adds a little bit off random jitter to better simulate a human.
+* Check the Stroke RPM box if the device uses strokes like a rower or fusion machine.
-* Press "Pedal!" to start pedaling
+* Press "Pedal!" to start pedaling.
 * Press "Stop" to stop pedaling.
 * If you close the page without pressing stop, the server will keep on "pedaling"
-* There is also a status page you can find at `http://192.168.1.22/` that will tell you which pins are active and what their RPM is.
+* There is also a status page you can find at, for example `http://192.168.1.22/`, that will tell you which pins are active and what their RPM is.
 It automatically refreshes every 5 seconds.
 You can click the edit button to take you to the edit page for that pin.
 You can also stop the pedaling on that pin by clicking the X button next to the pin.
 * You can also send these via POST commands.
 * `/set` Starts pedaling or sets the RPM to the given value on the given pin number.
 ```
 {
     "bcmPin": "[pin number]",
-    "rpm": "[rpm number]"
+    "rpm": "[rpm number]",
+    "strokeRpm": "[True/False]"
 }
 ```
 * `/stop` Stops pedaling on the given pin number.